TechSymbiose/pathfinding/docs/pathfinding.md

 --- | ---
 `play` | boolean used to pause and unpause the game

-*return* : the boolean used to pause and unpause the game.
+*return* play : boolean used to pause and unpause the game.

 # <a name="lowest_f_cost_box" />lowest_f_cost_box()